 - Integrate your gift with other charitable giving strategies

-- Help execute your instructions in a timely manner
+- Ensure that your instructions are executed in a timely manner

 - Facilitate gifts to selected charities even when you are away on business or vacation

-Your Relationship Manager has the experience and resources to help maximize available tax benefits and to complete the special valuations required by law.
+Your Wealth Advisor has the experience and resources to help maximize available tax benefits and to complete the special valuations required by law.

 | Charitable Remainder Trust